waifuai/llm-text-queue/README.md

 ## Troubleshooting

 *   **Error: "Missing 'prompt' parameter"**: Make sure you are sending a JSON payload with a `prompt` field in your POST request to `/generate`.
-*   **Error: "Error calling GPU service"**: Ensure that the `respond.py` service is running and accessible at the configured `GPU_SERVICE_URL`.
 *   **Error: "Service unavailable"**: Check if Redis server, worker, API queue (`api_queue.py`) and respond services are running.
-*   **If encountering CUDA errors:** Ensure your CUDA drivers and toolkit are correctly installed and compatible with your PyTorch version.
+*   **Error: "Error generating AI response."**: This may indicate an issue with the Gemini API call.
+Check your `GEMINI_API_KEY` in the `.env` file and ensure there are no network issues.

 ## Contributing